otoneko1102/djsk-v13/README.md

   // init discord.jsk
   jsk = new Jishaku(client, {
     prefix: '.', /* Optional.
 Default prefix is . */
-    safemode: true, /* Optional.
-Protect tokens and files.
-Default is false */
     consoleLog: true, /* Optional.
 Output to log.
 Default is true */
     encoding: "UTF-8", /* Shift-JIS is recommended for Japanese environment */
     useableUserId: ["957885295251034112"] /* Users who can use the bot */